simplesconsultoria/sc.adshelper/README.rst

 One use case is the insertion of ad code from sites like DoubleClick.

-The name comes from the `blue-line process`, a document reproduction produced by using the diazo chemical process.
+The name comes from the `blue-line process`_, a document reproduction produced by using the diazo chemical process.
+You already know the rest of the story.

 .. _`blue-line process`: https://en.wikipedia.org/wiki/Whiteprint